-Academic Scholarships

-Presidential Scholarship
+Academic Scholarships Presidential Scholarship

-Application Procedure: Submit a completed application, official high school transcript, test scores, 3 letters of recommendation and a 200-250 word handwritten essay on "Why and how I chose my career specialization" to the Admissions Department.
-Any applicant who is not selected for the Presidential Scholarship will be entered into the Dean Scholarship applicants' pool.
+Application Procedure: Submit a completed application, official high school transcript, test scores, and a 200-250 word handwritten essay on "Why and how I chose my career specialization" to the Admissions Department.
+Any applicant who is not selected for the Presidential Scholarship will be entered into the Dean Scholarship applicant pool.